Deepu03-23/Pixel-Manipulation/README.md

 Your script performs image encryption and decryption using a bitwise XOR operation on each pixel's color values.
 Here's how:

-1. User Input (CLI)
+......User Input (CLI)

-The script first asks the user:
+2. The script first asks the user:

-Whether they want to encrypt or decrypt (E or D)
+3. Whether they want to encrypt or decrypt (E or D)

-The path of the input image file
+4. The path of the input image file

-The desired output image file name
+5. The desired output image file name

-A numeric key (between 0 and 255)
+6. A numeric key (between 0 and 255)

-This key will be used for the XOR operation.
+7. This key will be used for the XOR operation.

+.....Opening and Preparing the Image

+.....Accessing Pixels

+.....XOR Pixel Manipulation

+.....Saving the Result